mustafah15/zettelkasten/domain driven design.md

 ### Decomposing the domain
 - take the large domain and separate them into subdomains, our subdomains are created by grouping related ideas and action and rules into separated sub domain.
-- because of that each sub domain essentially ends up having its own ubiquitous language and model. **the language and model for a sub domain is what we call a bounded context,** subdomain or Bounded contexts are good starting points for building reactive microservices.
+- because of that each sub domain essentially ends up having its own ubiquitous language and model. **the language and model for a sub domain is what we call a [[DDD - bounded context|bounded context]],** subdomain or Bounded contexts are good starting points for building reactive microservices.
 - from one Bounded context to the next the meaning of a word may change dramatically.
 	- in restaurant, when talking to a server, an order, has a very specific meaning.
 	- when we speaking to the person who manage inventory for the restaurant order means something completely different.